-The same rationale applies to appellants.
-Appellants distributed marijuana at their facility in the same manner as the dispensary operators in Joseph.
+The same rationale applies to appellant.
+Appellant distributed marijuana at its facility in the same manner as the dispensary operators in Joseph.
 In Joseph, the defendants operated from a storefront location and sold marijuana products to the public on a walk-in basis.
 (People ex rel.
 Trutanich v.
-Joseph, supra, 204 Cal.App.4th at pp. 1516-1518.)
-Appellants similarly opened their facility to the public and sold marijuana products in a "farmer's market" system.
-(CT 275.)
-Accordingly, appellants' reliance on section 11362.775 as a shield for the dispensary activities is misplaced - appellants' distribution of medical ma^rijuana is outside the MMPA and is subject to nuisance abatement under any applicable law.
-Appellants cannot rely on section 11362.765 either, because they did not show that they were primary caregivers for any of their customers.
+Joseph, supra, 2012 WL 1004770, at \1-2.)
+Appellant similarly opened its facility to the public and sold marijuana products to anyone who came through the front door.
+Accordingly, appellant's reliance on section 11362.775 as a shield for its dispensary activities is misplaced - appellant's distribution of medical marijuana is outside the MMPA and is subject to nuisance abatement under any applicable law.
+Appellant cannot rely on section 11362.765 either, because it did not show that it was the primary caregiver for any of its customers.

-IRV #4830-2614-4528 vl
+IRV #4839-4920-3215 vJ

-Even if section 11362.775 could be interpreted to protect some form of medical marijuana distribution, this provision, by its own terms, would not apply to a civil nuisance abatement action brought under a local ordinance.
+Even if section 11362.775 could be interpreted to protect some form. of medical marijuana distribution, this provision, by its own terms, would not apply to a civil nuisance abatement action brought under a local ordinance.
 If a statutory provision is unambiguous, courts "presume that the Legislature, or, in the case of an initiative measure, the voters, intended the meaning apparent on the face of the statute."
 (City of Claremont v.
 Kruse, supra, 177 Cal.App.4th at p.
 1172.)
 The language of section 11362.775 is unambiguous - it only provides for immunity from state criminal sanctions under the specific state law provisions identified.
-Appellants, however, interpret section 11362.775 in such a way that it significantly alters the plain language of the statute.
-Appellants take the phrase "state criminal sanctions" and expand it repeatedly to include civil nuisance abatement.
-Appellants then expand the list of statutory immunities in section 11362.775 to include local zoning regulations, even though such laws are not listed in section 11362.775.
-This tortured, self-serving interpretation is at odds with the plain language of section 11362.775 and basic rules of statutory interpretation.
+Appellant, however, interprets section 11362.775 in such a way that it significantly alters the plain language of the statute.
+Appellant takes the phrase "state criminal sanctions" and expands it repeatedly to include civil nuisance abatement.
+Appellant then expands the list of statutory immunities in section 11362.775 to include local zoning regulations, even though such laws are not listed in section 11362.775.
+This tortured, selfserving interpretation is at odds with the plain language of section 11362.775 and basic rules of statutory interpretation.